Llandudno: Sport

-Demography
+Demographics

 The 2011 census counted 20,701 usual residents of which 50.8% were born in Wales and 40.7% in England.

+The population in 2021, according to the census, decreased to 19,700.
+30% of the population are aged 65+, higher than the national average of 21.3%.
+The largest ethnic group is White with 95.9% of the population, higher than the national average of 93.8%, with the second largest being Asian/Asian British at 1.8%, lower than the national average of 2.9%.
+The largest religious group is Christianity who make up 52.6% of the population, higher than the national average of 43.6%, with the second largest being No religion who make up 38.4% of the population, lower than the national average of 46.5%.

 Governance

 There are two tiers of local government covering Llandudno, at community (town) level and principal area (county borough) level: Llandudno Town Council and Conwy County Borough Council.
+The town council is based at Llandudno Town Hall on Lloyd Street.
 Llandudno is now divided into five electoral wards: Craig-y-Don, Gogarth, Mostyn, Penrhyn and Tudno.
 The wards elect county councillors to Conwy County Borough Council and four community councillors each to Llandudno Town Council.

 Administrative history

+Llandudno was an ancient parish.
 In 1854 Llandudno was made an Improvement Commissioners District.
-The district covered part of the ancient parish of Llandudno and part of the neighbouring parish of Eglwysrhos.
-In 1894 the improvement commissioners were replaced by Llandudno Urban District Council.
-This was a lower-tier council, with Caernarfonshire County Council providing county-level services.
+The district covered part of the parish of Llandudno and part of the neighbouring parish of Eglwys Rhos.

+Improvement commissioners districts such as Llandudno were converted into urban districts under the Local Government Act 1894.
+The 1894 Act also directed that parishes could no longer straddle district boundaries; the parishes of Llandudno and Eglwys Rhos were therefore both reduced to just cover the parts within the urban district; the parts outside the urban district made a separate parish called Penrhyn.
+A single parish called 'Llandudno-cum-Eglwysrhos' was created in 1905 covering the same area as the urban district.
+The urban district's name remained 'Llandudno', with 'Llandudno-cum-Eglwysrhos' being the name of the single civil parish the district contained.
+The urban district and parish were enlarged in 1934 to absorb the Penhryn and part of the abolished parish of Llangystennin (the rest of which, around Llandudno Junction, went to the borough of Conwy).

 The urban district council built Llandudno Town Hall to serve as its headquarters in 1902.
 In 1974 the urban district was abolished, with the area becoming a community within the Aberconwy district in the new county of Gwynedd.
 Further local government reform in 1996 saw the area become part of the principal area of Conwy County Borough.

-Llandudno falls under the UK parliamentary constituency of Aberconwy, whose MP is the Conservative Robin Millar, and the Senedd constituency of Aberconwy, whose MS is the Conservative Janet Finch-Saunders.
+Llandudno falls under the UK parliamentary constituency of Bangor Aberconwy, whose is represented by the Labour MP Claire Hughes, and the Senedd constituency of Aberconwy, whose MS is the Conservative Janet Finch-Saunders.
 It falls under the North Wales electoral region.